 - This system will sterilize pre-treated water and make it even healthier, which will produce some of the best water possible.

-- There is an LED light that allows you to know the status of the system and ensures all is working correctly.
+- There is an LED light that allows you to know the system’s status and ensures all is working correctly.

 - There is very little maintenance with this sterilizer.
 The quartz sleeve needs to be cleaned a few times per year and replaced every two years.